 - 2013 World Champion

 - 2012 World Championship Silver

 - 2011 World Champion

 - 2009 U-18 World Champion

 - 2008 U-18 World Champion

-The Palos Heights, Illinois native played four seasons at Northeastern University in Boston, Massachusetts.
+The Illinois native played four seasons at Northeastern University in Boston, MA.
 During her time at Northeastern, she received her bachelor’s and master’s degree.
-The 3-time All-American and 2-time captain finished her collegiate career as the Huskies’ all-time leader in points (249), goals (141), and single season points (84).
-In addition, she became the Hockey East all-time leader in career points, career goals, single-season points, single-season goals, points per game and goals per game.
+The 3-time All American and 2-time captain finished her collegiate career as the Huskies’ all-time leader in points (249), goals (141), and single season points (84).
+In addition, she became the Hockey East all-time leader in career points, career goals, single-season points, single-season goals, points per game, and goals per game.
 In 2016, she led Northeastern to its first ever NCAA appearance and was the recipient of the Patty Kazmaier Memorial Award which is given annually to the top player in division one college hockey.

-Outside of sport, Kendall enjoys spending time with her family, cheering on her husband at football games, traveling, motivating kids, and hosting her annual Kendall Coyne Hockey Camp, that is open to girls of all skill levels and sharing her message of “you don’t have to be big to dream big.”
-In addition, she has served as a local ambassador for the Chicago Blackhawks since 2016.
-Together with her husband they created the Schofield Family Foundation which is dedicated to providing funding, support, and awareness to improve the lives of others in their community.
+Outside of sport, Kendall enjoys spending time with her family, cheering on her husband at football games, traveling, motivating kids, and hosting her annual Kendall Coyne Hockey Camp that is open to girls of all skill levels and sharing her message of “you don’t have to be big to dream big.”

 Twitter: @KendallCoyne Facebook: Kendall Coyne26 Instagram: @KendallCoyne26